pzemtsov/article-life/README.md

 # article-life
-The source code for the set of articles on Game of Life
+The source code for Game of Life, refactored to use "neighbours()" method in LongPoint